Table Of Contents

 The entire project is fully automated.
-All you need is to register for a free SSL and follow the instructions to add HTTPs on your website.
+All you need is to register for a free SSL and follow the instructions to add HTTPs to your website.

-The process of creating CSR and authority sign happens in the background on your hosting server.
+The process of creating a CSR and authority sign happens in the background on your hosting server.

-CloudFlare is a well-known brand in the CDN industry.
-However, recently CloudFlare has announced universal SSL free for all its users.
-Hence, if you are paid or free user at CloudFlare, you can activate SSL on your domain with few clicks.
+Cloudflare is a well-known brand in the CDN industry.
+However, recently Cloudflare has announced universal SSL free for all its users.
+Hence, if you are paid or free user at CloudFlare, you can activate SSL on your domain with a few clicks.

-Simply log in to CloudFlare account and choose the website for which you are enabling SSL.
+Simply log in to your Cloudflare account and choose the website for which you are enabling SSL.
 Configure the settings as flexible by clicking the “Crypto” icon and make sure that the status says, “Activate Certificate.”

 It would only take a few seconds, and you can check by accessing the HTTPs version of the domain.

-Installing an SSL certificate for WordPress would help to protect your site visitors from Eavesdropping and improving the search engine rankings as well!
+Installing an SSL certificate for WordPress would help protect your site visitors from Eavesdropping and improve the search engine rankings!

-Through HTTPS, you can make sure that every data sent over to the internet is secure and only be interpreted by the purposeful recipient.
+Through HTTPS, you can ensure that every data sent over to the internet is secure and only be interpreted by the purposeful recipient.

 Yes!
 Better WordPress security, high Google search rankings, and great customer trust are the primary benefits of using the SSL (https://)

-I always write the WordPress security strategies and even in my last post; I have insisted you to enable the Two-factor authentication for WordPress.
+I always write the WordPress security strategies, and even in my last post; I have insisted you enable the Two-factor authentication for WordPress.

-I hope that you have learned the importance and benefits of using the SSL certificate for WordPress and strengthen the security of your site.
+I hope that you have learned the importance and benefits of using the SSL certificate for WordPress and strengthening the security of your site.